dashpilot/quickstart-netlify-spaces/README.md

 # netlify-spaces
-Netlify functions for working with S3/DO Spaces
+Netlify functions for working with Amazon S3/Digitalocean Spaces

 ## How To: